wiese/ApproximateDateTime/README.md

 ## Development

-There are not an awful lot of dependencies which can easily be satisfied by any number of alternative setup flows and infrastructures you may use at your discretion.
-Yet, this project uses [docker](https://docs.docker.com/) to ease creating a level field for development, and [composer](https://getcomposer.org/doc/) for dependency management - technologies you should be familiar with before submitting changes.
+There are not an awful lot of dependencies, and they can easily be satisfied by any number of setup flows and infrastructures you may use at your discretion.
+Yet, this project uses [docker](https://docs.docker.com/) to ease creating a level field for development, and [composer](https://getcomposer.org/doc/) for dependency management — technologies you should be familiar with prior to submitting changes.

 ### Checking out the code